-Excerpt from the citation of the Holberg Prize Academic Committee:
+The Citation of the Holberg Committee:

 Natalie Zemon Davis is one of the most creative historians writing today, an intellectual who is not hostage to any particular school of thought or politics.
 Her writing is richly textured, multi-faceted and meticulously documented.
 She shows how particular events can be narrated and analyzed so as to reveal deeper historical tendencies and underlying patterns of thought and action.
 Her work brings gender to the fore, while insisting that the relationship between men and women is always embedded in the cultural discourses and social organizations specific to their time.